Murus Green Building Certification Guide

 Green building standards

-This guide provides detailed information to architects, owners and builders on how Murus products may contribute to certification under the LEED and NAHB standards.
+This guide provides detailed information to architects, owners, and builders on how Murus SIPs may contribute to certification under the LEED and NGBS standards.

 LEED (Leadership in Energy and Environmental Design), the rating system created by the U.S. Green Building Council, provides a framework for certifying a structure’s sustainability.

-The National Green Building Standard is an emerging rating system for residential construction developed by the National Association of Home Builders (NAHB).
+The National Green Building Standard is a rating system for residential construction developed by the National Association of Home Builders in conjunction with ICC and ASHRAE.

 Murus and sustainability